Flufd/flufd.github.io/content/blog/avoiding-race-conditions-use-current-effect.md

 ## Lint rules for our custom hook

 After using this hook for a while, I realised that I missed the `exhaustive-deps` warning I got from eslint when I missed a dependency.
-Searching around the documentation, I couldn't find any nice way to get eslint to give me the same warnings I'd get with `useEffect`.
+Searching around the documentation, I couldn't find a nice way to get eslint to give me the same warnings I'd get with `useEffect`.
 I did find that I could do something like this:

 ```jsx
 import { useCurrentEffect as useEffect } from "./hooks/useCurrentEffect";
 ```

-... this kind of works, but it conflicted with when I wanted to use the regular useEffect.
+This kind of works, but it seems messy and conflicts with when I want to use the regular `useEffect`.

-Eventually I found within the react-hooks/exhaustive-deps source, that you could configure custom hooks in the .eslint config file, with the `additionalHooks` option.
+Eventually I found within the `react-hooks/exhaustive-deps` source, that you could configure custom hooks in the .eslint config file, with the `additionalHooks` option.
 `"react-hooks/exhaustive-deps": ["warn", { "additionalHooks": "useCurrentEffect" }],`
 *Note: This option takes a regular expression.*